Black Graduation Ceremony

 Outstanding Service to the Black Community: This category is dedicated to a student who has explicitly worked to shed light on the accomplishments and adversities of black people both on and off campus.

 Phenomenal Black Faculty Member: This category is dedicated to a faculty member (adjunct or full-time) who has been both an outstanding member of academia and also serves as a mentor for students on campus.

 Kente Cloth Sashes

 Graduating seniors who wish to purchase a Kente cloth sash to wear at the Purchase College Commencement can provide cash payment to the Office of Community Engagement, 2nd floor of Campus Center North.
-Sashes are $15 each and are available on a first come, first serve basis by April 26th.
+Sashes are $15 each and are available to the first 150 students who attend an information session.

 Black Graduations take place at universities nationwide.
 Columbia, SUNY New Paltz, Cornell, and Harvard are just a few of the colleges that allow their students to participate in these celebrations.
 The support that they receive from their respective colleges and departments are fundamental to the success of this commencement.
 As a result, the black students at these colleges are appreciated and recognized; they see that they are properly represented in multiple fields across academia.

 This event is paid for by your Mandatory Student Activities Fee (PFBYMSAF).